 Some people may find it hard to follow the warning labels when they’re trapped in the haze of an addiction.
 And it can be easy to try anything once; especially when you see someone else do it.
 After the first time couple times mixing alcohol and prescription opioids, it becomes less out of fun and more out of necessity or habit.

 How Do People Abuse Alcohol?

 Alcohol abuse is drinking too much, binge drinking, or coping with emotional or physical problems with booze.
-Binge drinking, for men is drinking five or more standard drinks in two hours, whereas for women it’s four or more drinks in two hours.
+Binge drinking for men is drinking five or more standard drinks in two hours, whereas for women it’s four or more drinks in two hours.
 Drinking excessive amounts of alcohol can lead to serious health issues for the brain, heart, liver, pancreas, immune system, and can even lead to cancer (National Institute on Alcohol Abuse and Alcoholism – NIAAA).

 Some people will find that because of the nature of the drug, they can’t stop drinking once they’ve started, or can’t hold up to resolutions to stop drinking.
 Maybe this is you.
 How many times have you proclaimed, “I’m never drinking again!”?
-Sometimes just stopping can prove to be ridiculously hard, and if you’re suffering from an alcohol use disorder or alcoholism your body and mind is working against you with physical dependence and cravings.
+Sometimes just stopping can prove to be ridiculously hard, and if you’re suffering from an alcohol use disorder or alcoholism your body and mind are working against you with physical dependence and cravings.

 Signs Of An Alcohol Use Disorder

 It can be scary to find out that you have a drug or alcohol problem, but the truth is that it’s better to know about the problem as soon as possible so you can take care of it.
 Some of the frequently asked questions from the NIAAA can help you determine whether or not you have an alcohol use disorder.